microbecode/zk-identity-onramp/RESEARCH.md

 So the problem is either in the used o1js library or in how I use it.

 Started discussing with the creator about the problem.

+## 18.4.

+Discussed with the o1js library creators.
+My problem is most likely related to encoding / padding / transformations.

+Started debugging what the regular JWT library does.
+Changing all my stuff to use the same formats, but still no luck.
+More experimenting still needed.